Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 Embroidery on either muslin or organdie.

 The design is worked in closed herringbone from the back so that only small stitches are shown at the front but the colour shows from behind.
-It can be combined with other stitches on the front of the piece, Shadow embroidery - click to enlarge as in the photo which shows the front and back of the same piece of embroidery.
+It can be combined with other stitches on the front of the piece, Shadow embroidery as in the photo which shows the front and back of the same piece of embroidery.

 When shadow stitch is worked closed herringbone appears on the wrong side or vice versa.
 The effect is best if the stitches are taken very close together.
 Also known as Double backstitch.